buttermiilk/discordjs-v12-template/README.md

 Finally run the bot using `node index.js` (use pm2/nodemon, whatever you want)

-Self-hosting is more aimed towards contributing rather than running your own instance.

 Be sure to join our [support server](https://discord.gg/bJemK26) for feedback and discussions when contributing or just to hang out.
 We like to meet new people so come and say hi!